Son: Jazz great Ellis Marsalis Jr. dead at 85; fought virus

 Four of the jazz patriarch’s six sons are musicians: Wynton, trumpeter, is America’s most prominent jazz spokesman as artistic director of jazz at New York’s Lincoln Center.
 Branford, saxophonist, led The Tonight Show band and toured with Sting.
 Delfeayo, a trombonist, is a prominent recording producer and performer.
 And Jason, a percussionist, has made a name for himself with his own band and as an accompanist.
 Ellis III, who decided music wasn’t his gig, is a photographer-poet in Baltimore.

-In a statement, Mayor LaToya Cantrell said of the man who continued to perform regularly until December: “Ellis Marsalis was a legend.
+In a statement, Mayor LaToya Cantrell said of the man who’d continued to perform regularly in New Orleans until December: “Ellis Marsalis was a legend.
 He was the prototype of what we mean when we talk about New Orleans jazz.
 He was a teacher, a father, and an icon — and words aren’t sufficient to describe the art, the joy and the wonder he showed the world.”

 Because Marsalis opted to stay in New Orleans for most of his career, his reputation was limited until his sons became famous and brought him the spotlight, along with new recording contracts and headliner performances on television and tour.